rreece/rreece.github.io/outline-of-philosophy/physics.md

 Annotated bibliography
 --------------------------------------------------------------------------------

 ### Einstein, A., B. Podolsky, & N. Rosen (1935).
-Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?
+Can quantum-mechanical description of physical reality be considered complete?

 TODO.